SchedunApp/Schedun/README.md

 * **Phone version for the Search app:** An iPhone version is currently under development, it's close to being presentable.
 * **Schedule optimalization button:** A button that at the cost of a much slower runtime, plans a schedule with the smallest possible breaks between classes.
 * **Excel download helper software:** A software that speeds up the process of downloading the excel files.
 Process most likely cannot be fully automated due to the risk of it being against university rules.
+* **Lunch Break:** The option to implement a 20-30 minute long lunch break between classes. ✅

 ## 🌐 Contact Information
 If you have any issues with the app, any questions or suggestions, feel free to contact me at: schedunapp@gmail.com